Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Noncommutative Motives - Motivic Stable Homotopy Theory of Noncommutative Spaces over a Ring

 \begin{remark} It is important to notice that if $T$ is a small locally-cofibrant dg-category, then $\widehat{T}$ will not be locally-cofibrant in general.
 However, we will see in the Remark \ref{emerald1} that it is possible to provide an alternative construction of the assignement $T\mapsto \widehat{T}$ that preserves the condition of being locally-cofibrant. \end{remark}

 It is also important to remark that the passage $T\mapsto \widehat{T}$ is (pseudo) functorial.
 If $f:T\to T'$ is a dg-functor, we have a natural restriction map

 induced by the composition with $f^{op}$.
-As a limit preserving map between presentable, it admits a left-adjoint and this adjunction is compatible with the model structures.
-Since all objects are fibrant, the left-adjoint restricts to a well-define map $\widehat{T}\to \widehat{T'}$.\\
+As a limit preserving map between presentable, it admits a left adjoint and this adjunction is compatible with the model structures.
+Since all objects are fibrant, the left adjoint restricts to a well-define map $\widehat{T}\to \widehat{T'}$.\\

 We finally come to the subject of (derived) Morita theory.
 Classically, it can described as the study of algebras up to their (derived) categories of modules.
 The version for small dg-categories implements the same principle: it is the study of small dg-categories $T$ up to their derived dg-categories of modules $\widehat{T}$.
 It generalizes the classical theory for algebras for when $T$ is a dg-category coming from an algebra $A$ the homotopy category of $\widehat{T}$ recovers the derived category of $A$.
 We will see that the following three constructions are equivalent: